piton-snake/piton-snake/README.md

 - 👋 Hi, I’m @piton-snake
-- 👀 I’m interested in Security, Windows Server, Linux tips and tricks
+- 👀 I’m interested in Security, Windows Server and Linux tips and tricks, python
 - 🌱 I’m currently learning CompTIA Security+
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...